SixArm/mast-cell-help/topics/histamine-intolerance-treatments/index.md

 * **Avoid Alcohol**: Limit alcohol because it can interfere with histamine metabolism and contribute to symptom exacerbation.

-* **Avoid Trigger Medications**: Certain medications, such as [nonsteroidal anti-inflammatory drugs (NSAIDs)](../nonsteroidal-anti-inflammatory-drugs/) and some prescription medications, can contribute to histamine release.
+* **Avoid Trigger Medications**: Certain medications, such as [non-steroidal anti-inflammatory drugs (NSAIDs)](../non-steroidal-anti-inflammatory-drugs/) and some prescription medications, can contribute to histamine release.

 * **Reduce Stress**: Stress can trigger or exacerbate symptoms.
 Try meditation, deep breathing, yoga, and relaxation exercises.